HIV/AIDS in the United Kingdom: Timeline

 1991, 24 November: Queen star Freddie Mercury dies of AIDS, just one day after he announced he had the condition.

+1992: Gay Men Fighting AIDS (GMFA) launched.

 1994: Scottish Voluntary HIV and AIDS Forum (HIV Scotland) set up in Edinburgh to make policy and advocacy changes and provide support for people living with HIV in Scotland.

+1994: Healthy Gay Manchester established (taken over by LGBT Foundation in 2000).

 1995: Project for HIV and Aids Care and Education (PHACE West) established to provide HIV support, advice and health services for the West of Scotland.

 1996: Triple combination therapy (HAART) becomes standard treatment, reducing the death rate.

 2003, March : The National AIDS Trust launched a campaign challenging HIV stigma.

 2010, 8 April: The Equality Act 2010 qualifies anyone with HIV as disabled and so gives protection against discrimination.

 2012: 1 October: Free HIV treatment in England extended to include non-resident overseas visitors.

 2012, 23 November: First National HIV Testing Week.

 2013, April: HIV Prevention England started a two-year campaign funded by the Department of Health communicating messages about HIV testing and condoms to Africans and MSM.

 2015, April: First home testing kits become available, after being legalised in April 2014.

 2015, 9 September: Results announced of PROUD study, testing the effectiveness of PrEP on reducing HIV infections in 544 participants.

 2016: Results of PARTNER Study show that a person living with HIV, who is on treatment and whose virus is undetectable cannot pass the virus on to anyone else.
 The 'U=U' campaign and Terrence Higgins Trust's 'Can't Pass It On' campaigns followed shortly after.
 The PARTNER Study followed other research and studies, such as the Swiss Statement, which provided similar evidence of HIV not being able to be passed on under these stated circumstances.

 2017, July: PrEP made available free on the NHS in Scotland.

 2017, 3 August: NHS announced trial of PrEP for 10,000 people over three years.

 2019, 1 January: NHS announced to increase IMPACT trial size to 26,000.

 2019, 22 July: Independent HIV Commission to end new HIV transmissions in England by 2030 launches.

 2020, March: UK government announces PrEP will be made freely available in England from April 2020 to anyone at risk.

 2021, 1 December: the UK Ministry of Defence announces a commitment to ensuring being HIV+ no longer excludes anyone from joining the armed forces.
 Any candidates taking PrEP would be welcomed and serving armed forces personnel with HIV are recognised as fully fit.

 2022: Accident and Emergency treatment will have opt out testing for blood bourne viruses, a pilot study identified 65 people with HIV not undergoing treatment.
 In 2023 it was decided to extend this to all hospital settings.